TheEnergyEngineers/ClutteredJS/README.md

 ## 4. Results and Analysis

-The output of the experiment is [analysed](./R%20Code), plotted, and tested using paired t-tests.
-Detailed analysis and results of the experiment are included in the [Report](./Report) folder.
+The output of the experiment is analyzed, plotted, and tested in [R](./R%20Code) Detailed analysis and results of the experiment are included in the [Report](./Report) folder.

 ## 5. Authors and Acknowledgments